 I started out wanting to do a million different things.
 College was a really confusing time for me, and when I got out I was completely lost.
 I was working on all kinds of projects and making jewelry with a friend of mine.
 It was more like a hobby than anything.
 But it quickly became something I wanted to dedicate all my time to.
 I wanted to learn everything I could about making jewelry.
 I didn’t go to school for it so I had to learn on my own and through apprenticeships with jewelers.
 Every season I learn new techniques and work with new materials.
 I will never stop my jewelry education.
 I am really thankful that found something I am so in love with.

 Name one quality that contributed to your success.

-What’s the best piece of advice you can give to an aspiring casting agent trying to make it in the industry?
+What is the best piece of advice you would give to a young designer trying to make it in the industry?

 Follow your instincts!
 Don’t get discouraged!
 Sometimes things can be really tough before they get good, and it’s important to not let that stop you.